JusperLee/LRS3-For-Speech-Separation/README.md

 Our script repository is to make the multi-modal speech separation task have a unified standard in data set generation.
 So that we can follow up on multi-modal speech separation tasks.

+We hope that the LRS3 data set will have a unified generation standard for pure voice separation tasks like the WSJ0 data set.

 ## Requirement

 - **ffmpeg 4.2.1**